-This Temporary Special Action closes the Federal public waters between the latitude of Point Romanof and the latitude of the westernmost point of the Naskonat Peninsula including those waters draining into the Bering Sea (the Coastal District), and Federal waters of Yukon districts Y-1 and Y-2 to the subsistence harvest and retention of Chinook and summer chum salmon.
-This closure prohibits all directed subsistence fishing for Chinook and summer chum salmon and closes Federal public waters in these districts to gear larger than 4-inch stretched mesh and longer than 60 feet.
+This Temporary Special Action closes the Federal public waters of Yukon District 3, to the subsistence harvest and retention of Chinook and summer chum salmon.
+This closure also prohibits gillnets larger than 4-inch stretched mesh and longer than 60 feet.
+When using gillnets smaller than 4-inch to fish for nonsalmon, these small mesh gillnets must be operated as setnets only.
+There is not a conservation concern for nonsalmon species, so fishing opportunities for nonsalmon are not limited to federally qualified subsistence users.
 If salmon are caught while fishing for nonsalmon, they should be released alive but may be legally retained if dead.
 The use of fish wheels is not allowed during these closures.